-Apple may release a new 12.9in iPad Pro with mini-LED screen during the first three months of 2021.
+Apple may release a new 12.9in iPad Pro with mini-LED screen during the first three months of 2021 (Read: New iPad Pro coming in March).
 There are also reports that a new iPad could arrive soon, despite Apple only updating it in September 2020.

 The rumours about the new iPad Pro come from Digitimes sources working in the production chain.
 Mini LED supplier Epistar has said that they are seeing large-volume shipments for mini-LED chips, postponed from the end of 2020 due to the pandemic, and now anticipated for delivery in the first quarter of 2021.
 Epistar says it is seeing its best business since 2009.

 Mini LED screens promise better colour reproduction and contrast as well as more energy-efficient backlighting.
 Previously there was talk that Apple would release an iPad Pro with mini-led in 2020, but the product was delayed due to COVID-19.